TRAINING AT ITS FINEST!

 Must have completed at least one year of high school algebra with a grade of a "C" or higher or one post high school algebra course with a grade of a "C" or higher.
 Generally, this information is located on the transcripts.
 Taking and passing the Electrical Training Alliance Tech Math course will also satisfy the algebra requirement.

-For those that have previous electoral construction training and/or experience, you must provide us with documentation in order to receive credit.
+For those that have previous electrical construction training and/or experience, you must provide us with documentation in order to receive credit.
 This documentation can be in the form of W-2s, notarized letter from previous employer, etc.

 You will have 90 days from the date you make your initial application to get all the required information submitted.
 If it is not submitted within that timeframe your application will be incomplete and you will need to reapply.